thuml/Transfer-Learning-Library/docs/source/dalib.adaptation.rst

 -  `AFN`_
 -  `MDD`_

-Besides specific algorithms     this package also provides a recommended image classifier for each algorithms.
+Besides specific algorithms, this package also provides a recommended image classifier for each algorithms.

 We provide benchmarks of different domain adaptation algorithms on *Office-31*, *Office-Home* and *VisDA-2017* as follows.
 Note that `Origin` means the accuracy reported by the original paper, while `Avg` is the accuracy reported by DALIB.